 The Elephant Whisperer Review

 Lawrence had formerly been a business man before turning into a conservationist.
-He has a lovely French wife that ultimately maintains a lodge for visitors to for South Africa tours.
+He has a lovely French wife that maintains a lodge for visitors there for the South Africa tours.
 There are several other interesting characters that help him maintain this huge preserve with a large variety of wild animals.

 Google Map of Zuzuland, South Africa

 One day he is offered a herd of seven rogue elephants, which he accepts.
 The leader and one baby elephant had already been shot.
 All of the elephants would have been shot if he had not accepted them.

 Rogue elephants are extremely dangerous and much of this book recounts how they kept the elephants contained in a specific area while he worked with them.
 He and his crew built a large, strong enclosure that was surrounded by high voltage electrical wire to keep the elephants contained.

 As time went on he realized he would have to find a way to communicate with the elephants if they were ever going to be able to roam freely in a larger area.
 He spent days and nights working with this group of elephants, making slow progress.

 Some of the antics of the elephants in this story are fascinating, and the information about the way they live and communicate is so interesting.
 Elephants communicate with each other in many ways, one of which is a rumbling in their stomachs.
 They respect their own ancestors and nurture their elephant babies.